Rodenticide toxicity calculator

 - Calculation basis: Active ingredient (mg) = bait amount (g) × concentration (% as decimal) × 1000.
 Or if ppm: mg = g × (ppm / 1,000,000) × 1000.
 Dose (mg/kg) = total mg / body weight (kg).

-- Assumed LD50s: defaults are commonly cited estimates.
-Triage compares exposure to one-tenth of LD50, a conservative treatment-threshold estimate.
+- Assumed thresholds: anticoagulant and bromethalin defaults compare exposure to one-tenth of LD50, a conservative treatment-threshold estimate.
+Cholecalciferol uses lower clinical monitoring thresholds because toxic changes may occur far below LD50.
 Adjust assumptions to match specific references.

 - Anticoagulant monitoring: PT is the most sensitive coagulation test for anticoagulant rodenticide toxicity.
 Prolongation precedes clinical bleeding.